mattermost/mattermost/README.md

 #### Sharing Messaging and Files

-- Send messages, comments, files and images across public, private and 1-1 channels
+- Send messages, comments, files and images across public, private and one-to-one channels
 - Personalize notifications for unreads and mentions by channel and keyword
 - Use #hashtags to tag and find messages, discussions and files